freixas/gamma/src/main/templates/README.txt

 INSTALL GAMMA

-Unzip the Gamma installation package, gamma-1.0.3.tar.gz to any location.
+Unzip the Gamma installation package, gamma-@gamma.version@.tar.gz to any location.
 If you unpacked the file into <some path>, then add <some path> to your PATH.

 --------------------------------------------------------------------